yash-tatvic/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 - The request body isn't valid JSON.
 The `error` returned is "Invalid JSON request body".
 - The request body is missing required fields.
 The `error` returned is "Request missing required field", and indicates which fields are missing.
-- The events object has invalid fields. `events_with_invalid_fields` maps field names the index of the first event that returns an error.
+- The events object has invalid fields. `events_with_invalid_fields` maps field names to the index of the first event that returns an error.
 - Some devices have been silenced.

 === "Invalid fields example"